 Travelers want more than just a sightseeing tour or a trip to the museum, and they want to experience the culture, lifestyle, and history of each destination.
 They want to see authentic traditions, interact with the people, and live like a local.

-Now, many travelers are bypassing the typical tour experience and opting for customized itineraries, often customized by them and their fellow travelers.
+Nowadays, a lot of travelers choose customized itineraries instead of the typical tour experience, frequently in collaboration with other travelers.
 This gives the group complete freedom to visit the top attractions, sample local cuisine, and meet the people they want to meet.